boots-edu/textbook/source/text/2-loops/loops.md

 ## For Loops
 The other primary type of loop we will be discussing is the for loop.
-While you have seen for loops in other languages, they are somewhat different in typescript, and there are a couple of different versions.
+While you have seen for loops in other languages, they are somewhat different in TypeScript, and there are a couple of different versions.
 Let's start with the simplest form.

 ![](../../assets/images/forloop.jpg)